CARB Fiscal Year 2023-2024 Research Project Solicitation

 How can you get in contact with us if you have further questions?

-- To receive an email notification on solicitation updates and all other research planning activities, sign up for the Research Activities listserve here: https://public.govdelivery.com/accounts/CARB/subscriber/new.
+- To receive an email notification on solicitation updates and all other research planning activities, sign up for the Research Activities listserv here: https://public.govdelivery.com/accounts/CARB/subscriber/new.

 - You may also email us directly at email@example.com.

-The California Air Resources Board (CARB or Board) has identified its fiscal year 2022-2023 priority research projects.
+The California Air Resources Board (CARB or Board) has identified its fiscal year 2023-2024 priority research projects.
 The proposed projects support CARB’s regulatory priorities related to health, environmental justice, economics, air pollution, and climate change.
-A research budget of $3.8 million is anticipated to fund eight new projects and one white paper.

 The selection of these projects was guided by the research initiatives outlined in the Triennial Strategic Research Plan for Fiscal Years 2021-2024 (Plan), along with extensive coordination with other agencies, research institutions, stakeholders, and experts in these fields of research.
-The selection of these projects was also informed by the project concept and comment survey deployed in the Spring of 2021.
-Two public meetings were held to support this effort and extensive input was collected to inform this and future year research priorities.
+The selection of these projects was also informed by the project concept and comment survey deployed in the Spring of 2022.
+A public meeting was held to support this effort and extensive input was collected to inform this and future year research priorities.
 For more information on the comment and concept collection effort, please visit the research comment portal.

 Who can apply?

-In order to be eligible to apply for this solicitation, the principle investigator must be associated with the University of California or California State University (UC/CSU).
+In order to be eligible to apply for this solicitation, the principal investigator must be associated with the University of California or California State University (UC/CSU).
 UC/CSU researchers can partner with members of other public and private institutions, such as other universities, non-profit organizations, community-based organizations or private research institutes to submit a multidisciplinary pre-proposal.
+There are limitations to funding amounts for partners.
+In addition, members of CARB advisory groups may not be signatories to the contract, be listed as completing tasks in the scope of work or communicate with CARB regarding CARB’s decision on the proposed contracts.
+If an active CARB advisory group member makes a prohibited appearance or communication subject to Government Code section 87104 as described above, the application will not be eligible for an award.
 More information is available in the Frequently Asked Questions document available below.

 Relevant Dates and Process Description

-The proposed projects were presented to the Board on January 27, 2022.
-After Board approval, CARB staff initiated the pre-proposal solicitation process.
-Once winning pre-proposals are identified for each project, staff will work with the research team to develop the research project into a complete proposal.
-These proposals will then be reviewed by the Research Screening Committee.
-If approved, the proposal will be submitted for contract preparation and execution.
-It is anticipated that projects will kick-off after August 2022.
+Proposed project concepts were presented to the Board on January 26, 2022.
+A pre-proposal solicitation is released once these concepts are developed into full proposals.
+Additional projects may be released for solicitation later in the fiscal year and any active solicitations are posted on this page.
+Once pre-proposals are identified to move forward for each project, staff will work with the research team to develop the research project into a complete proposal.
+These proposals will then be reviewed by the Research Screening Committee (RSC).
+The proposal will be submitted for contract preparation and execution considering recommendations from the RSC.
+Projects kick-off after contract execution.
 Results are anticipated in two to three years after the kickoff.

 Resources available for prospective applicants